DXVVAY/Xvirus-Tools/README.md

 Welcome to Xvirus's repo!
 My goal is to show how fragile and insecure the Discord API is, and some other cool tools.

+**NOTE:** Xvirus is not finished yet!
+You can expect bugs, crashes, and non-working functions.
+Please make an issue if you find a bug!
+ㅤ
 ## Disclaimer

 |Xvirus was made for Educational purposes|